mohatt/gatsby-plugin-postbuild/README.md

 ## Options
-Here is the list of options with their default values.
+Here is the list of options with their defaults.

 ### General options